meteor-useraccounts/core/README.md

 As soon as you configure the email service you'll see the usual 'Forgot Email?' link.
 To do so you need to set the environment variable MAIL_URL and add the package `email`.
 See the official Meteor [documentation](http://docs.meteor.com/#email) for more details.

+###Notes

+This package provides the `AccountsTemplates` object used by the other accounts-templates-* packages.

+It is **heavily** based on the awesome package [accounts-entry]() written by [Differential](http://differential.io/).

+...but, hopefully, it is more flexible and customizable other than very easily stylizable for many different front-end frameworks like [Twitter Bootstrap](http://getbootstrap.com/) (see [accounts-templates-bootstrap](https://atmospherejs.com/package/accounts-templates-bootstrap)), [Zurb Foundation](http://foundation.zurb.com/) (see [accounts-templates-foundation](https://atmospherejs.com/package/accounts-templates-foundation)), and others (coming soon...).
+This is because all the core logic, templates' helpers and events are contained inside `accounts-templates-core` which is automatically installed as soon as you add one of the styled packages with, e.g.: